AzureAD/azure-activedirectory-library-for-cordova/README.md

 - __userId__: User identifier. _(String)_ [Optional]
 - __extraQueryParameters__: Extra query parameters.
 Parameters should be escaped before passing to this method (e.g. using 'encodeURI()') _(String)_ [Optional]

+__Note__: Those with experience in using native ADAL libraries should pay attention as the plugin uses `PromptBehaviour.Always` when calling `AcquireToken` method and native libraries use `PromptBehaviour.Auto` by default.
+As a result the plugin does not check the cache for existing access or refresh token.
+This is special design decision so that `AcquireToken` is always showing a UX and `AcquireTokenSilent` never does so.

 #### Example
 ```
 var authContext = new Microsoft.ADAL.AuthenticationContext("https://login.windows.net/common");